ED 220. INTRODUCTION TO TEACHING 2 HRS.

 ED 895.
 PRACTICUM IN CURRICULUM LEADERSHIP 1-3 HRS.

-(Prerequisites, any student who has completed all of the core courses and a total of at least 27 hours of program course work my enroll in practicum.)
+(Prerequisites, any student who has completed all courses required on the degree plan for Curriculyn and Instruction --unless otherwise approved by department chair.)
 The purpose of this course is to provide the opportunity to the candidate to develop and demonstrate his/her abilities as a teacher-leader in one or more areas to be selected in collaboration with the university advisor and the practicum field supervisor from among the following topics: leadership in curriculum development and assessment or QPA development, leadership in faculty development, site-based council management, leadership on school building leadership teams, etc. 2 27 895 2 1303--01

 EA 743.
 SPECIAL STUDIES IN EDUCATIONAL ADMINISTRATION 1-3 HRS.